virto-network/satellite-chains/kabocha/readme.md

 ### **Project Overview**

-**Kabocha** is a [satellite parachain](https://github.com/monsieurbulb/satellite-chains/tree/main) on Kusama, governed by $KAB token holders from the **Krievo parachain**, which is built on the [Virto node](https://github.com/virto-network/virto-node/) and uses KSM as its primary currency.
+**kabocha** is a [satellite parachain](https://github.com/monsieurbulb/satellite-chains/tree/main) on Kusama, governed by $KAB token holders using **krievo parachain** infrastructure that uses KSM as its primary currency.

+Krievo is built on the [Virto node](https://github.com/virto-network/virto-node/) and enables organisations to operate via the [Virto App](https://app.virto.dev/).

 The network utilises the [Brale](https://brale.xyz) and Asset Hub issued dUSD stablecoin as a default payment mechanism.